obernardocosta/Raspberry-Pi-3B-fan-controller/README.md

    This is project enables you to control when your Raspberry Pi 3B will turn on the fan, avoiding the annoying noise even in low temperatures.

-To do this you will need a fan (like below), a 5V Relay and 1kΩ.
+To do this you will need a fan (like below), a 5V Relay and 1kΩ resistor.

 <p align="center">
   <img src="Figures/fan.png" width="425"/> <img src="Figures/fan-and-raspberry.png" width="425"/>